 In the event that the estate does not have enough funds to pay for the funeral and there are no family members who can contribute, depending on the circumstances, Centrelink or other State Government allowances may be applied for to provide financial assistance.

-It’s important to note that if someone else other than the estate pays the funeral costs, they are entitled to be reimbursed by the estate.
+It’s important to note that if someone else other than the estate pays the funeral costs, they are entitled to be reimbursed by the estate and this is the first estate liability to be paid.

 Are funeral wishes in a Will legally binding?